uualex/Repository1/Practice_Task3.md

 I continued my work on Task2 with a larger and more populated plot.
 To meet the challenge requirements I increased the amount of trees, houses, and houses connected with curves.
-Using the same concepts in Task2 and editing numerical values I increased the complexity of the plot in Task2.
+By using the concepts in Task2 and adjusting the respective numerical values, I increased the complexity of the plot in Task2.

 ![](7_House_Running_Boy.png)